 The Chapel will close temporarily from 5:00 - 5:30 PM.

-Experience the transformative power of this sacred space.
-Download the program brochure here.
+We invite you to experience the transformative power of this sacred space.
+To view the 2018-19 Season Brochure, click here.

-Witness the Chapel come to life with soul-stirring and provocative music, spoken word and movement.
-To learn more about upcoming concerts, click here.
+Witness the Chapel come to life with provocative music and original artist projects.
+To learn more about upcoming programs, click here.